sguimbard/CIMRL2PAD-SeaSurfaceSalinity-ATBD10-V1/_sources/algorithm_performance_assessment.md

 2. The TOA brightness temperatures are then evaluated for all CIMR frequencies and polarization using the previously described RTM for an ensemble of incidence angles.
 The azimuthal harmonic contributions to total TOA temperature are also evaluated separately.

 3. The computation of (noisy) simulated CIMR antenna temperature from the scene brightness temperature field involves several aspects:
    - 3.1 Calculation of orbit and viewing geometry,
    - 3.2 Calculation of the scene brightness Stokes vector,
    - 3.3 Integration of the scene brightness over the antenna patterns (both near and far from the feed boresights) for each horn.
    - 3.4 Addition of NEDT noise to the antenna temperatures,
    - 3.5 Calculation and application of the Antenna Pattern Correction (APC) matrices for all feeds, to reduce/remove cross-pol contamination.
 For these tests, this APC has the polarization basis rotation *built-in*;
    - 3.6 Production of a preliminary version of the Level 1b product.

 4. Resampled brightness temperature are then computed by applying the Backus-Gilbert method to express in the surface polarization basis:
    - SCEPS uses elliptical power patterns (on Earth) to compute the BG inner products.
    - Fore and aft sampled can be combined or kept separated in fore and aft images.
    - The Target grid is the original test card at 1 km resolution and the target patterns are all circular Gaussians with FWHM for L, C, X, Ku, and Ka band defined as follows: 60, 30, 30, 8, and 8 km.
    - A single application of BG yields weights that can be applied to all antenna pattern contributions.
    - Maps of error variance amplification factors are computed from the BG weights.

-5. The noisy simulated resampled CIMR L1b antenna temperature from the scene brightness temperature field are then used for simulation of the future CIMR remapped *'measured L1B Tbs'*.
+5. The noisy simulated resampled CIMR L1b antenna temperature from the scene brightness temperature field are then used for simulation of the future CIMR remapped measured L1B Tbs.

 ## Geophysical Data Used to Describe the Ocean Scene